Ring Alarm vs Scout Alarm

 - Award-winning monitoring

 - 60-day money-back guarantee

-If you want to be in total control of your home’s security, then you’ve come to the right place.
-Both Ring Alarm and Scout offer DIY installation, optional professional monitoring, plus systems you can customize to your liking.
-Ring Alarm began with the Ring Video Doorbell, originally debuting on Shark Tank in 2013 before they were purchased by Amazon in 2018.
+If you want to control your home’s security completely, you’ve come to the right place.
+Both Ring Alarm and Scout offer DIY installation, optional professional monitoring, and systems you can customize.
+Ring Alarm began with the Ring Video Doorbell, originally debuting on Shark Tank in 2013 before Amazon purchased them in 2018.
 I’ve reviewed tons of other products from Ring Alarm, like the Ring Spotlight Cam Battery, so I’m excited to see how their security system matches up to Scout.

 Scout began with an independent crowdfunding campaign in 2013, exceeding its goal within a month.
 Since, they have sold over $500,000 worth of systems, although they’re clearly a smaller operation that Ring Alarm.
 So will David win over Goliath?
 Read on to find out!

 Before I go into detail, I want to ensure that you’re in the right ballpark when selecting your home security system.

 - DIY installation: Both systems have DIY installation, so their components are specifically designed to have a simple installation process.

 - Amazon Alexa integration: Both systems work with Amazon Alexa and Google Assistant, although Scout also works with IFTTT, unlike Ring Alarm.

 - Professional monitoring optional: Both companies give you different options of self-monitoring or paying for 24/7 professional monitoring and cellular backup.

 Key Differences Between Ring Alarm vs. Scout